iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 FAQ

-Is IBPI the same as IBIT?
+Is BITA the same as IBIT?

 Yes.
 Covered call ETFs retain full downside exposure to Bitcoin.
 Option premium provides a modest cushion, but during large Bitcoin drawdowns — which have historically exceeded 70% — the premium income would not meaningfully offset losses.

-Should investors switch from IBIT to IBPI?
+Should I switch from IBIT to BITA?

 These products serve different goals.
 Investors who expect Bitcoin to appreciate significantly over their holding period likely benefit from IBIT's uncapped upside.
-Investors who prioritize regular income and accept capped upside may prefer IBPI.
+Investors who prioritize regular income and accept capped upside may prefer BITA.
 Holding both in complementary allocations rather than switching entirely may better serve investors with mixed objectives.

-When will IBPI launch?
+When did BITA launch?

-Is IBPI the same as Grayscale's BPI?
+Is BITA the same as Grayscale's BPI?

 This article is for informational and educational purposes only and does not constitute investment, legal, or tax advice.
 Bitcoin and Bitcoin-related products are highly volatile and involve substantial risk of loss.
 Tax treatment of Bitcoin ETFs — particularly regarding wash sale rules — remains an area without explicit IRS guidance.
 Consult qualified professionals regarding your specific situation before making investment decisions.
 Past performance does not guarantee future results.